 JCECA plans to continue the build out of its Jefferson County Public Safety Fiber Optic Network ("J-FON").
-It is anticipated in the 2019 budget that JCECA will expend approximately \$790,967 on fiber projects.
+It is anticipated in the 2020 budget that JCECA will expend approximately \$960,514 on fiber projects.
 JCECA is working with the Regional Transportation District ("RTD") for the placement of fiber while RTD is establishing its metro wide mass transit system.
-The fiber will one day connect PSAP's and local governments in the two-county region served by JCECA with PSAP's and local governments outside of the JCECA service area.
+The fiber will one day connect ECC's and local governments in the two-county region served by JCECA with ECC's and local governments outside of the JCECA service area.
 J-FON will also provide the basis for a highly secure network to augment evolution to a Next Generation 9-1-1 communications system.
-Funding from JCECA in 2018 has been instrumental in facilitating the consolidation of eight PSAP's in Jefferson County into the Jefferson County Communications Center Authority (Jeffcom).
-JCECA will continue to support transition costs for Jeffcom in 2018 and provide a source of funding for 9-1-1 call taker and dispatcher personnel expenses going forward.
+Funding from JCECA in 2019 has been instrumental in facilitating the continued operation of Jefferson County Communications Center Authority (Jeffcom) which, in 2018, began operation consolidating eight ECC's in Jefferson County.